 If rum is one of your favorite liquors, then head on over to the Guavaberry Emporium on Front Street in Phillipsburg to taste the free samples of different flavors of rum.
 Then buy a few bottles to bring some rum back home with you, as well.
 Guavaberry liquor is made from the local rum, cane sugar, and guava berries that are found growing on the island.

-A shopping excursion in the capitals famous Front Street center is the perfect place for tourists to buy souvenirs, jewelry shop, check out local designer clothes, t-shirt shops, as well as visit liquor stores for samples and top it off with some yogurt walking along the beach.
+A shopping excursion in the capital’s famous Front Street center is the perfect place for tourists to buy souvenirs and shop for jewelry, check out the local’s designer clothes, t-shirt shops, as well as visit liquor stores for samples and top it off with some yogurt walking back to your hotel along the beach.

 Only on the Dutch side of St. Maarten will you be able to find over 20 casinos to enjoy a game of blackjack or roulette.
 Casinos such as Casino Royale, Jump-Up Casino, and Tropicana offer an amazing adventure for tourists and residents alike who are into gambling.